apache/mxnet/docs/tutorials/sparse/train.md

-# Training a Linear Regression Model with Sparse Symbols
+# Train a Linear Regression Model with Sparse Symbols
 In previous tutorials, we introduced `CSRNDArray` and `RowSparseNDArray`, the basic data structures for manipulating sparse data.
 MXNet also provides `Sparse Symbol` API, which enables symbolic expressions that handle sparse arrays.
-In this tutorial, we first focus on how to compose a symbolic graph with sparse operators, then train a linear classification model using sparse symbols with the Module API.
+In this tutorial, we first focus on how to compose a symbolic graph with sparse operators, then train a linear regression model using sparse symbols with the Module API.

 ## Prerequisites